 Press the cancel button, and set to saute mode.
 Add peas, stiring occasionally for 5 minutes, before serving.

-Are You New to the Instant Pot?
+Are You New to Instant Pot Cooking?

 Read your owner’s manual before using your pressure cooker!
 And, read my post that highlights the features of the Instant Pot.